Northern Sydney Local Health District

 Pexip-powered telehealth services through the Northern Sydney Local Health District has been available since April 2020 and the feedback from patients and staff has been very positive.

 “The clinicians have found the video calls really easy to use,” says Gregg.
 “With one click, they can connect their un-well patients with families, friends and, where necessary, other consultants within the health service.”

 For patients who are worried because they are immuno-comprised, video consultations using Pexip mean that they don’t have to be concerned about infection or illness which they might otherwise be exposed to outside their home.

-“We’ve seen very good uptake of video consultations by endocrinology patients or those who have had renal transplants and need ongoing care” Gregg says.
+“We’ve seen very good uptake of video consultations by endocrinology patients or those who have had renal transplants and need ongoing care,” Gregg says.
 “Before all types of medical intervention, it’s important that patients are as healthy as can be.
-For patients who are worried about Covid or the possibility of general infection, having a video consult from a familiar place without travelling or visiting new environments, can provide peace of mind.”
+For patients who are worried about Covid or the possibility of general infection, having a video consult from a familiar place, without traveling or visiting new environments, can provide peace of mind.”